 Gross Profit.
 Our total gross profit was \$0.66 million in the third quarter of 2009, a decrease from \$0.75 million in the third quarter of 2008.
 Our gross margin percent of net sales was 26.2% in the third quarter of 2009 compared to 19.3% in the third quarter of 2008.
 The gross margin percentage was higher in the third quarter of 2009 primarily due to the impact of selling higher margin dial-up modems; reductions in manufacturing personnel and related and fixed manufacturing costs, and reductions in manufacturing freight costs.
-Our total gross profit was \$2.1 million in the first nine months of 2009 and \$2.4 million in the first nine months of 2009 from 20.7% in the first nine months of 2008, primarily for the reasons cited above.
+Our total gross profit was \$2.1 million in the first nine months of 2009 and \$2.4 million in the first nine months of 2008.
+Gross margin as a percent of net sales increased to 26.9% in the first nine months of 2009 from 20.7% in the first nine months of 2008, primarily for the reasons cited above.